Be proactive rather than reactive in ensuring that your accessibility accommodation needs are met at University of Maryland University College.

 During the Term

-- For on-site classes or appointments on campus, if you use interpreter services, inform Accessibility Services of any changes in your schedule, such as adding, dropping or withdrawing from a class, or if you have to cancel an appointment on campus.
+- For on-site class sessions or appointments on campus, if you use interpreter services, inform Accessibility Services of any changes in your schedule, such as adding, dropping or withdrawing from a class, or if you have to cancel an appointment on campus.

-- For on-site classes, if you need special assistance during tests, make sure you inform Accessibility Services at least one week prior to the test.
+- For on-site class sessions, if you need special assistance during tests, make sure you inform Accessibility Services at least one week prior to the test.
 This includes students who need readers, scribes, interpreters or testing in the Accessibility Services office.

 - E-mail or schedule a phone conversation with your instructor to monitor your progress.
 It is beneficial to do this at least once before an exam and again shortly after the exam.